2020 24 Hours of Daytona: Report

-Helio Castroneves re-joins the track after a thirty-seven minute repair.
-The car is twenty four laps off the lead.
+Helio Castroneves re-joined the track after a thirty-seven minute repair.
+The car was twenty four laps off the lead.
 The second place LMP2, the #81 DragonSpeed Oreca 07 suffered a blown right rear tire ten minutes into the hour.
 It will lose time to the leading #52 Oreca, still leading the class.
 Entering the night, the #24 Team RLL BMW in the hands of Jesse Krohn gained the lead after the GTLM pit stops cycled through over both the Porsche GT Team cars.
 The #6 Acura still kept the overall lead after the DPi pit cycle, despite having the worst fuel position amongst the DPi's.
 However, the #77 Mazda would eventually pass the #6 Acura on pace, and the #10 Cadillac was only twenty seconds behind, as Renger van der Zande recovered time quickly after the penalty.
 About forty-five minutes into the session, there would be a full course caution.
 The #23 Aston Martin crashed into the #47 Lamborghini sending both cars into the infield as they were entering pit lane.
 The #47 did not sustain much damage, but the #23 sustained significant front end damage.
 After the pits opened under the caution, the running order is the #6 Acura, #31 Cadillac, #77 Mazda, #5 Cadillac, #10 Cadillac (repaired rear light under caution), #85 Cadillac, #55 Mazda, and #7 Acura.